Sy Bartlett

-Sidney "Sy" Bartlett (born Sacha Baraniev; July 10, 1900 – May 29, 1978) was a Ukrainian American author and screenwriter/producer of Hollywood films.
+Sidney Bartlett (July 10, 1900 – May 29, 1978, born Sacha Baraniev) was a Ukrainian-American author and screenwriter and producer of Hollywood films.

 Early life

-Sy Bartlett was born on July 10, 1900 in the Black Sea seaport of Mykolaiv in the Russian Empire.
+Sy Bartlett was born Sacha Baraniev on July 10, 1900, in the Black Sea seaport of Mykolaiv in the Russian Empire (now Ukraine).
 His parents immigrated to the United States in 1904, settling in Chicago.
 Bartlett attended Northwestern University and was trained at the Medill School of Journalism.

 He worked as a newspaper reporter before moving to Hollywood to become a screenwriter.
 His first credited work was for RKO Studios in 1933 and he wrote 28 screenplays from 1933 to 1969.
 In the 1950s, he became interested in producing films, and with film star Gregory Peck founded Melville Productions in 1956.

 Bartlett enjoyed being a Hollywood socialite in the 1930s and was well known for the Sunday barbecues he frequently hosted.
 He was sometimes connected by tabloids to scandals on occasion, and married three times, each time to Hollywood actresses – Alice White, Ellen Drew, and Patricia Owens.
 Of Jewish descent, Bartlett was strongly anti-Nazi, once striking an employee of the German consulate in the face during an argument in a nightclub.